Caesar Sails Without his Cavalry

 -

-As well as English (writing a report) and history skills the Evidence-Based Learning skills developed in this lesson include collaborative learning and peer assessment.
+As well as English and history skills the Evidence-Based Learning skills developed in this lesson include collaborative learning, self-assessment and thinking skills.
 This lesson also offers pupils the opportunity to master self-regulation.

 VIEW -